 Lastly, the fundamental rule on preventing blocking your drainage system is as simple as to refrain flushing down undesired foreign objects.
 A perfect example excess food, the fat or grease content on some food will cause build up in time and ultimately block your drains.
 Flushable napkins are never flush-able, make sure to dump them in your rubbish bins than flushing them down and cause long term problems.
 A simple rule of thumb, never carelessly flush anything down your drain.

 Everyone talks about the pipes, but your hot water system needs some winter damage prevention too.
 Water is colder in the winter, meaning it’s going to take longer for your water heater to do its thing.
 Look for rust or corrosion around the water heater.
 These are signs that you have a leak somewhere, which would require immediate attention.
 And it’s not just the water; the more sediment and mineral buildup your water heater has, the more time, energy and money it will take.
 By draining your water heater, you can rid all of the sediment that is building up inside.
 These impurities make your water heater work harder, waste energy and lead to early water heater failure.
 Consider a replacement of your hot water system before winter hits, if it seems to be old and rust is forming.

 If you want to prevent your outdoor pipes from cracking this winter, you need to take action well before the temperature drops.
 While the weather is still warm, turn off any outside water by using the shut-off valves.
 This will prevent your pipes from freezing over the winter, and in turn, prevent them from cracking.

-You should also insulate any exposed pipes – these pipes are the most vulnerable during the winter season, make sure to fit pipes insulation sleeves or wrapping to prevent winter damage.
+In areas that get frost, you should insulate any exposed pipes – these pipes are the most vulnerable during the winter season, make sure to fit pipes insulation sleeves or wrapping to prevent winter damage.

 At The Plumbing and Electrical Doctor, we have made these articles downloadable to PDF for our customer’s convenience.